Ocean Shore Railroad: Initial railroad plans

-Originally incorporated as the Ocean Shore Railway Company on May 18, 1905, the plan was to run a 1500 Volt Alternating-Current double-tracked line between San Francisco and Santa Cruz, operating with interurbans and electric freight motors.
-Other plans that were originally considered, would have operated the railway under 3300 volts Alternating-Current, utilizing both third rail and overhead catenary wiring.
+Originally incorporated as the Ocean Shore Railway Company on May 18, 1905, the plan was to run a 1500 volt Alternating-Current double-tracked line between San Francisco and Santa Cruz, operating with interurbans and electric freight motors.
+Other plans that were originally considered, would have operated the railway under 3300 volts alternating current, utilizing both third rail and overhead catenary wiring.
 The railway was backed primarily by a group of very successful and wealthy business-men of San Francisco, including future railroad president: J. Downey Harvey.
 Notable people include: J.A.
 Folger, and Horace D. Pillsbury.

 The railroad would have followed the route of its predecessors along the San Mateo Coast, and would have had a large yard in the center of Santa Cruz.
-Construction began in September 17, 1905, with the grades being dug out at points in San Francisco and Santa Cruz.

 Further plans called for subsidiaries such as the Ocean Shore & Eastern, which would have run a line between Santa Cruz to Watsonville where it would have connected with other Ocean Shore Railroad related schemes, such as the Fresno, Coalinga, & Monterey Railroad, which aimed to connect Fresno and Monterey via somewhere around the Pacheco Pass.

 Real estate plans all along the coast were also envisioned, such as a massive boardwalk and amusement park at Granada, with cheap affordable housing being found at Montara.
 El Granada was one of the only towns developed by the Ocean Shore Railroad, with its circular street pattern design.

 Ultimately, the ideal of a 1500 volt alternating current double-track line would not come to fruition, and neither would the railroad ever connect San Francisco and Santa Cruz.
 The plans for the Ocean Shore & Eastern and the other Ocean Shore Railroad subsidiary plans never came to be either due to lack of interest or the financial crash that occurred subsequently after the devastating 1906 Earthquake.

 History

+Construction began on September 17, 1905, with the grades being dug out at points in Santa Cruz and Spring Valley (12 mi southwest of San Francisco).
+Problems began almost immediately when Southern Pacific hastily built a new spur track in Santa Cruz blocking the intended route through town to the wharf.
+For power and right of way on the south end, the company would go on to purchase the electrified streetcar system of Santa Cruz, the Union Traction Company.
+The sale was announced on February 5, 1906.